2023 - 2024 Junior High Schedule

 Class Objectives: To prepare students with writing skills by modeling and practicing structural guidelines and specific stylistic requirements that develop competency, independence, and as a result, creativity in their written work.

-Class Format: Each class period will begin with a sampling of students sharing their compositions or excerpts from their written work.
-This encourages students to become more comfortable speaking in front of others.
-The remainder of the class time will be spent modeling writing structures, brainstorming ideas together, and learning new stylistic techniques.
+Class Format: Each class period will be spent modeling writing structures, brainstorming ideas together, and learning new stylistic techniques.

-Suitable ages, abilities, or skill levels needed for this class: 8th-grade students who have completed at least 7th-grade level English instruction.
+Suitable ages, abilities, or skill level needed for this class: 8th-grade students who have completed at least 7th-grade level English instruction.

 JH Literature